 Repatriated Soviet Emigres Return to United States

-Of those, at least five families, or 10 to 12 people, have returned to the United States, said Ruth van Heuven, a spokeswoman for the State Department’s Bureau of Consular Affairs.
+At least five families, or 10 to 12 people, have returned to the United States, said Ruth van Heuven, a spokeswoman for the State Department’s Bureau of Consular Affairs.
 Others may have returned, she added, but the State Department knows only of those who contacted it for assistance.

 The children had ″problems with friends, differences in languages, differences in education,″ he said, adding that some of the youths had to go to school at a level four grades lower than in the United States.